zorael/kameloso/README.md

 [12:34:56] Configuration written to /home/user/.config/kameloso/kameloso.conf
 ```

-Settings not specified at invocations of `--save` will keep their values.
-Mind that invalid and/or commented-out entries are silently removed.
+Settings not specified at invocations of `--save` keep their values.
+Mind however that the file is parsed and *rewritten*, so any comments and/or invalid entries in it will be silently removed.

 ### Display settings